Blood In Dog Stool: When Should I Be Worried?

 With your vet’s approval, you may be able to alleviate the symptoms of bloody stools at home if your dog’s condition isn’t too serious.
 Here are some ways you can help your pup:

-• Incorporate probiotics: Probiotics can help restore the balance of bacteria in your dog’s gut and reset their digestive flow.
-FortiFlora supplements are an example of a probiotic supplement specially formulated and studied for the support of healthy digestion and gastrointestinal tract health in dogs.
+- Incorporate probiotics: Probiotics can help restore the balance of bacteria in your dog’s gut and reset their digestive flow.
+FortiFlora supplements are an example of a probiotic supplement specially formulated and studied to support healthy digestion and gastrointestinal tract health in dogs.

 Although these remedies can help your dog feel better, they can’t replace veterinary care.
 Always take your dog to the vet as soon as you notice blood in their stool to determine the underlying cause and get treatment advice.